 Mark acts as the Lead Research and Development Officer for all of Highview’s projects.
 He has developed, designed, and constructed dozens of green roofs and vertical gardens along with other stormwater management projects throughout New York City.
 Mark’s technical knowledge in ecological engineering, construction, along with his experience in troubleshooting, logistics, and resourcefulness on jobsites make him an invaluable asset to the Highview team.
 Mark is an adjunct professor at the Pratt Institute’s Green Infrastructure Certificate Program in Clinton Hill, Brooklyn.

-Erik is a biologist and environmental planner, and acts as a Project Manager at Highview Creations.
+Erik is a biologist and environmental planner, and acts as VP at Highview Creations.
 He holds a Master’s of Science in Environmental Systems Management from Pratt Institute and a Bachelor’s of Science in Biology from SUNY Environmental Science and Forestry.
 Erik has extensive knowledge of environmental monitoring systems, and has completed many plant-based studies in academia and in the real world.
 His work has instilled a strong passion in creating natural systems in the urban environment.
 These interests and his love of the outdoors were brewed during his yearly visits to the Adirondacks on hiking and fishing excursions.